Capture Rainwater: A Smart Solution for Homeowners in DFW

 - 4 min read

-Every time it rains, thousands of gallons of clean water flow right off your roof — and most of it goes straight down the drain or into the ground where it can cause erosion or foundation problems.
-But what if you could capture that free water and put it to good use?-(Trust me, I’m using my best TED Talk voice right now for such an introductory paragraph.
-I’m even wearing a digital tie!)
+Every time it rains, thousands of gallons of clean water flow right off your roof.
+Most of it goes straight down the drain or into the ground, causing erosion or foundation problems.
+But what if you could capture that free water and put it to good use?
+Trust me, I’m using my best TED Talk voice right now for such an introductory paragraph.
+I’m even wearing a digital tie!

-In any case, collecting rainwater is one of the smartest, most eco-friendly ways to take advantage of a resource that literally falls from the sky.
-Makes you save money, conserve water and protect your home at the same time.
+Collecting rainwater is one of the smartest, most eco-friendly ways to take advantage of a resource that literally falls from the sky.
+It saves you money, conserves water, and protects your home at the same time.
 What more could you ask for?
-Best of all, it requires such a simple set up, that you can totally do it yourself!
+Best of all, it requires such a simple setup that you can totally do it yourself!
 These setups are known as rain barrels.
-They can store the rain for later use in your garden.
-It reduces runoff and keeps excess moisture away from your foundation!
+They can store rain for later use in your garden, reduce runoff, and keep excess moisture away from your foundation.

-But what are ‘rain barrels’ exactly?
+So, what are ‘rain barrels’ exactly?
 A rain barrel is a container that collects and stores rainwater from your roof through your gutter downspouts.
-Instead of letting that water pool around your home — where it can seep into the soil and cause foundation movement — it’s stored safely for later use.
+Instead of letting that water pool around your home—where it can seep into the soil and cause foundation movement—it’s stored safely for later use.

 Most rain barrels are made of plastic, wood, or metal and include: